team-telnyx/demo-sms2Email-node/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

+### Update your Messaging Profile
-At this point you can point your application to generated ngrok URL + path (Example: `http://ngrok.io/telnyx-webhook`).
+ At this point you will need to login to your Mission Control Account and Update  your Message Profile Inbound Webhook URL to the generated ngrok URL + path (Example: `http://ngrok.io/telnyx-webhook`).

 ### Run